NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 }
 {% endcodeblock %}

 OmniBackup officially only recognizes two types of database to backup.
 PostgreSQL and MariaDB / MySQL.
 Of course it won't stop you from writing your own backup scripts for other databases.
-You can plug it to OmniBackup using <code>.backup.misc</code> which we'll describe later.
+You can plug such scripts to OmniBackup using <code>.backup.misc</code> which we'll describe later.

-Everything for <code>.backup.priority_order</code> also applies here.
+<code>.backup.database.priority_order</code> everything for <code>.backup.priority_order</code> also applies here.

 <br />